What is Dementia?

 - Metabolic disorders

 Care of your loved one who has either disease is the most important variable that both diseases have in common.
 That is where Telecare24 comes into play.
 We have technologies as simple as wearable sensors that your loved ones can wear that can alert you to a fall or some other concern.
-To find out more about which product can best help your loved one’s specific form of Dementia or Alzheimer’s, contact us today.
+To find out more about which product can help your loved one with Dementia or Alzheimer’s, contact us today.